-Production was pretty much dominated by two massive corporates: Lion Breweries; and Dominion Breweries.
+Production was pretty much dominated by two massive corporates: Lion Breweries and Dominion Breweries.
 It was not until 1981 that Mac’s Ale became the first modern boutique or microbrewery beer, brewed in Nelson, at the top of the South Island.
-Today like it has elsewhere in the world the Craft Beer revolution is thunderous and it is Nelson and Wellington, straight across the Cook Strait, that compete for the title of Capital of the New Zealand Craft Beer scene.
+Today, elsewhere in the world, the Craft Beer revolution is thunderous and it is Nelson and Wellington, straight across the Cook Strait, that compete for the title of Capital of the New Zealand Craft Beer scene.

 The craft or premium beer industry in New Zealand is extremely varied and very progressive.
 If you are interested in beer then on your Twilight Wine and Craft Beer Tour with Altitude Tours you will find a huge array of interesting concoctions being brewed with everything from coffee to seaweed and more!

 Why is New Zealand Craft Beer so good?

 Knowing a bit about New Zealand wine and how well vines grow here it probably does not surprise you that hops also love the New Zealand climate.
 It is equally no surprise that the first craft beer was brewed in Nelson when you find out that the Nelson region (and in particular Motueka) is home to some of the world’s finest hop growing conditions.
 Lots of sunshine on beautifully fertile lands.